fediverse-devnet/feditest/docs/plan/index.md

    less in the future.

-1. New app releases are frequent; in theory, every app should be tested in all of its versions against all versions of all other apps.
+1. New app releases are frequent; in theory, every app should be tested in all of its versions against all versions of all other apps, as it may encounter any of them on the Fediverse.
 In the current state of affairs – manual testing – this is completely impossible as the costs in time and effort would be astronomical.

-1. There is widespread concern in the community that Fediverse apps with an outsize user base will not pay close attention to the underlying standards, under the assumption that smaller apps will have to interoperate with them regardless;
+1. There is widespread concern in the community that Fediverse apps with an outsized user base will not pay close attention to the underlying standards, under the assumption that smaller apps will have to interoperate with them regardless;
    a Fediverse test suite could at least make their non-compliance explicit.